2014 FIBA Africa Under-18 Championship

-The 2014 FIBA Africa Under-18 Championship was the 19th FIBA Africa Under-18 Championship, played under the rules of FIBA, the world governing body for basketball, and the FIBA Africa thereof.
+The 2014 FIBA Africa Under-18 Championship was the 16th FIBA U18 African Championship, played under the rules of FIBA, the world governing body for basketball, and the FIBA Africa thereof.
 The tournament was hosted by Madagascar from August 2 to 10, with the games played at the Palais des Sports Mahamasina in Antananarivo.

 Egypt defeated Tunisia 80–69 in the final to win their 5th title.
 The tournament qualified both the winner and the runner-up for the 2015 Under-19 World Cup.